BrainModes/TVB-Pypeline/README.md

 ```
 As you can see, plugins are used to handle different situations considering the environment in which the pipeline is intended to be run, e.g. different job schedulers on High-Performance-Clustercomputer or local installations on a multicore workstation.
 For an overview about the available plugins see the [Doc-Page about Plugins](http://nipy.org/nipype/users/plugins.html).
 Since this page is sometimes a bit outdated (e.g. the OAR plugin is not yet listed), see also https://github.com/nipy/nipype/tree/master/nipype/pipeline/plugins

+## Preparing your rawdata
+Looking at the TODO-List in the bottom-section of this manual, you can see that the organization of the users raw-data is still a bit inflexible considering the fact that the pipeline requires a certain folder-schema.
+Currently, you needm to **precisely stick to the following naming conventions**

+## Running the Pipeline

 ----------